codeaches/codeaches.github.io/_posts/2018-11-08-Spring Boot Actuator-Override default DB health check parameters.md

 lang: en
 ---

 Actuator endpoints can be used to monitor our application.
 Spring Boot includes a number of built-in endpoints and one of them is health.
-Health endpoint shows application health information.
-Each individual endpoint can be enabled or disabled.
-Health endpoint is enabled by default when we add the actuator dependency to our project.

-In this tutorial, let's create a spring boot application and update the health endpoint to use a custom DB health check query for health monitoring.
+In this tutorial, let's create a spring boot application, update it's health endpoint to use a custom DB health check query for DB health monitoring.
+We shall also create a custom health check to monitor an external URL which provides stock price.

 ## Objective
  - Use [Spring Initializr](https://start.spring.io/){:target="_blank"} to generate the spring boot Web application